 You may use certain deductions to lower the amount of income to be taxed.
-These deductions must have been claimed on your federal tax return and/or on Indiana Schedule 1, and \underline{must} have a direct relationship to the income being taxed on line 1.
+These deductions must have been claimed on Indiana Schedule A, Section 2, Column B, or Indiana Schedule D, and must have a direct relationship to the income being taxed on line 1.

-Example 8 - Ann's only income was \$21,000 in wage income, which she reported on line 1.
-She claimed a \$2,000 IRA deduction on her federal Form 1040.
+Example - Ann's Indiana income was \$21,000 in wage income, which she reported on line 1.
+She claimed a \$2,000 IRA deduction on Indiana Schedule A, Section 2, line 26B.
 She should claim the \$2,000 IRA deduction on this line.

 Example 9 - Morgan lived and worked in an enterprise zone and is entering her \$17,000 wage income from that zone on line 1.
-She claimed a \$7,500 enterprise zone deduction on Indiana Schedule 1, line 15.
+She claimed a \$7,500 enterprise zone deduction on Indiana Schedule D, line 15.
 She should claim that \$7,500 deduction on line 2.

-These deductions are limited to the following: payments made to IRA accounts or self-employed retirement plans; medical savings account deduction; moving expense deduction; self employment tax deduction; Keogh, self-employed SEP and SIMPLE plans; active military pay deduction and enterprise zone deduction.
-The moving expense deduction will be allowed only to the extent that the income earned from that move is being taxed on Section 2, line 1.
+These deductions are limited to the following, which must be reported on Indiana Schedule A, Section 1, Column B: payments made to IRA accounts or self-employed retirement plans; medical savings account deduction; moving expense deduction; self employment tax deduction; Keogh, self-employed SEP and SIMPLE plans; active military pay deduction and enterprise zone deduction.

+The moving expense deduction will be allowed only to the extent the income earned from that move is being taxed by Indiana on Section 2, line 1.

-Example 10 - Tim and Jane file a joint tax return and live in a county that does not have a tax.
+Example 10 - Tim and Jane file a joint tax return and live in a county that doesn't have a tax.
 Jane does not owe county tax, but Tim does because his business is in a county having a tax.
 She has a \$21,000 wage income and a \$1,400 moving expense.
 Tim has \$23,000 net income from his photography shop and claimed a \$700 self employed SEP deduction.
 He'll enter his \$23,000 income on line 1 of Section 2 and the \$700 SEP deduction on line 2 of Section 2.
 He's not eligible to take the moving expense deduction because the wage income that it is in relation to is not being taxed for county tax purposes.

-If you are filing a single or married filing separately tax return enter your total exemptions from Form IT-40, line 12.
-If you are filing a joint tax return, enter your exemption(s) (personal, over 65 and/or blind) included on Form IT-40, line 12.
+If you are filing a single or married filing separately tax return enter your total exemptions from Form IT-40PNR, line 10.
+If you are filing a joint tax return, enter your exemption(s) (personal, over 65 and/or blind) included on Form IT-40PNR, line 10.
 Note: You cannot claim your spouse's exemption.
-Exemptions for dependents can be claimed by either spouse, as long as the total of line 4, Columns A and B is not greater than line 12 on the Form IT-40.
+Exemptions for dependents can be claimed by either spouse, as long as the total of Line 4, Columns A and B is not greater than line 10 on the Form IT-40PNR.
+Example - On the front of the IT-40PNR Jack and Sue show 3 exemptions (3,000) on line 4 and 1 exemption (1,500) on line 5.
+The line 8 amount is 4,500.
+The line 9 amount is .40.
+Jack can use 3,500 exemptions x .40 = 1,400 to figure his county tax.